Out-and-back roller coaster

-Out and back refers to the layout of a roller coaster.
-An out and back coaster is one that climbs a lift hill soon after leaving the station, races out to the far end of the track after the initial drop, performs a 180 degree turn and then returns to the station.
-Some out and back coasters perform more complicated turns at the far end of the track.
+Out-and-back is a type of roller coaster layout in which the vehicle climbs a lift hill soon after leaving the station, races out to the far end of the track after the initial drop, performs a 180 degree turn, and returns to the station.
+Some out-and-back coasters perform more complicated turns at the far end of the track.

-This particular design is very popular and is easy to design and construct.
-With an out and back design, the hills on the way "out" usually are quite large and gradually decrease in size.
-The hills on the way "back" are usually "bunny hops", or small hills created to maximize air-time.
+This particular design was popular in the first half of the 1900s and is easy to design and construct.
+With an out-and-back design, the hills on the way out are large, and gradually decrease in size.
+The hills on the way back are usually "bunny hops", or small hills created to maximize airtime.
+This layout is more commonly found among older wooden coasters, though modern out-and-back steel coasters exist as well.

 Design variants

+Out-and-back

-The simplest out-and-back layout resembles a flattened oval when viewed from above.
-In profile, the train leaves the station (point A) and ascends the lift hill; after gaining kinetic energy from the initial drop, the train ascends a second hill to slow the train before it enters the first turn-back at the far end of the track (point B).
-Exiting the turn-back, the train descends the second hill to gain speed again before entering a third hill (or a braking area) to slow for a second turn-back at the near end of the track (point C) and the return to the station.
+The simplest out-and-back layout resembles a flattened oval when viewed from above, though they can be more complex.
+In profile, the train leaves the station and ascends the lift hill.
+After gaining kinetic energy from the initial drop, the train ascends several subsequent hills before it enters the turnaround at the far end of the track.
+Exiting the turnaround, the train descends a hill to gain speed again before entering several smaller hills that lead into the brake run, where it will again turn around to reenter the station.

+Examples of this layout include Blue Streak at Cedar Point, The Racer at Kings Island, and Big Dipper at Pleasure Beach Resort.